Akash-Sharma-1/blog/_posts/2019-07-19-writing-with-light-blog.md

 ---
-title: Writing with Light Blog
+title: Testing this blog and also JekyllMarkDown101
 tags: [Jekyll, Markdown]
 ---

-## Chose an Editor
+## Chose an Editor for markdown based language

 The post in website based on Jekyll is typically written with Markdown, which is just a lightweight markup language with plain text formatting syntax.
 That means you can write it with any text editor like [Notepad++](https://notepad-plus-plus.org), [Sublime Text](https://www.sublimetext.com), and [Atom](https://atom.io), but I recommend [Visual Studio Code](https://code.visualstudio.com/) (aka VS Code).